Modelling Human Values for Value-Aware Multi-Agent Systems: A Formal Computational Model for Human Values

 \subsection{Who holds values?
 Individuals versus collectives}

-Our stance is that entities hold values; values do not exist in isolation.
-In other words, there is no universal value taxonomy for the fairness value.
-Different people or groups will hold different views on values, leading to different taxonomies.
-We use the notation $\mathcal{V}^{x}$ to represent the value taxonomy held by entity $x$, where $x$ may represent an individual $i_j$ or a collective $\{i_1,\ldots, i_n\}$.
-We use the word collective to describe a group of interacting individuals (usually called members), which may be a community, an organisation, an institute, a society, or a culture.
-When a collective holds a value taxonomy, this is understood as the value taxonomy describing the values of the collective as a whole and not its individuals (or interacting members).
-Individuals may not all have their value taxonomy aligned with the collective's.
-The issue of how the collective agrees on its taxonomy is left for future work, as our proposed roadmap illustrates in Subsection~\ref{sec:roadmapVagreement}.
-To simplify notation, in the rest of the paper, we drop the $x$ from $\mathcal{V}^{x}$ when it is clear who holds the taxonomy.
+Our stance is that both individual and collective entities hold values; values do not exist in isolation.
+In other words, there is no universal taxonomy of values for fairness.
+From now on, we use the term `entities' to refer to either individuals (human or artificial) or collectives.
+Different entities will hold varying views on values, resulting in distinct taxonomies.
+We use the notation $\mathcal{V}^{x}$ to represent the value taxonomy held by $x$, where $x$ may represent an individual $i_j$ or a collective $\{i_1,\ldots, i_n\}$.
+We use the term `collective' to describe a group of interacting individuals (usually referred to as members), which may be a community, an organisation, an institute, a society, or a culture.
+When a collective holds a value taxonomy, this is understood as the value taxonomy describing the values of the collective as a whole, and it usually emerges from the values of the individuals, even though not all individuals may have their value taxonomy aligned with the collective's.
+The issue of how the collective specifies (or agrees on) its taxonomy is left for future work, as illustrated in our proposed roadmap in Subsection~\ref{sec:roadmapVagreement}.
+For example, preliminary existing work~\cite{LeraLeriLBJLMRS24} uses computational social choice to help compute the collective's view on values by aggregating the views of the individuals.
+To simplify notation, we drop the $x$ from $\mathcal{V}^{x}$ when it is clear who holds the taxonomy.

-Humans and value-aware AI agents (as our model proposes) not only understand their own values or the values of the collectives they belong to, but they also observe others and form beliefs about the values of others.
+Humans and artificial agents not only understand their own values or the values of the collectives to which they belong, but they also observe others and form beliefs about the values of these others.
 We use the notation $\mathcal{V}^{x>y}$ to represent what $x$ believes to be the values of $y$, where each of $x$ and $y$ may represent an individual or a collective.